imperva/stepping/README.md

 ### Custom ExceptionHandling
-Steeping enables consumers to provide their own Exception logic and notify the framework whether it was able to handle the exception, in this case the builtin Exception handling is suppressed, otherwise Stepping will trigger the default behaviour.
+Steeping enables consumers to provide their own Exception logic and notify the framework whether it was able to handle the exception (return true), in this case the builtin Exception handling is suppressed, otherwise (return false) Stepping will trigger the default behaviour.

 To set your customeException Handler you just need to supply an IExceptionHandler implementation to your AlgoConfig:
 ```java